Coding-Academy-STL/GameDevWithPython/slides.md

 - You could check for mouse events in the event for loop, but we've found that there are easier ways to do this.
 - Similar to the `pygame.keyboard.get_pressed` function, there is a `pygame.mouse.get_pressed` function.
 This doesn't return an array, however.
 Rather, it returns a tuple with three values.
 Index 0 in the tuple represents the state of the left mouse button, the second represents the state of the right mouse button, and the third represents the state of the middle mouse.
 - You can find the definition for the function [here](https://www.pygame.org/docs/ref/mouse.html#pygame.mouse.get_pressed)

 ---

+# Code

+You can find the code at https://github.com/Coding-Academy-STL/GameDevWithPython/tree/main/code/chapter_3

+---